kocenko/AudioFeatureExtractLib/README.md

 After that the python package should appear in the folder `libs/` with the appropriate `.pyd` extension.

+IMPORTANT NOTE: The library has to be compiled with the same version of Python as the target program's version.

 ### Working with C#

 1. Create `build/` folder if it does not exist: `mkdir build`